giprocida/Debezium-practical-examples/README.md

 Before we move forward, let's clarify some important terminology and concepts:

 **Avro Converter**

-**Role**: Converts data between Kafka Connect's internal format and Avro format.
+Converts data between Kafka Connect's internal format and Avro format.

-**Functions**:

-Serialization: Transforms native data (e.g., JSON) into Avro binary format.
+* Serialization: Transforms native data (e.g., JSON) into Avro binary format.
-Deserialization: Transforms Avro binary data back into its native format.
+* Deserialization: Transforms Avro binary data back into its native format.
-Schema Management: Manages schema registration and retrieval using a schema registry.
+* Schema Management: Manages schema registration and retrieval using a schema registry.

 **Avro Serializer**

-**Role**: Handles Avro data serialization and deserialization in Kafka producers and consumers.
+Handles Avro data serialization and deserialization in Kafka producers and consumers.

-**Functions**:

-Serialization: Converts native data (e.g., Java objects) into Avro binary format.
+* Serialization: Converts native data (e.g., Java objects) into Avro binary format.
-Deserialization: Converts Avro binary data back into its native format.
+* Deserialization: Converts Avro binary data back into its native format.
-Schema Integration: Ensures data conforms to the schema and interacts with the schema registry.
+* Schema Integration: Ensures data conforms to the schema and interacts with the schema registry.

 #### Minikube ####